The Super Hero Squad Show: Canada

-Vivendi Entertainment under the named Vivendi Entertainment Canada released two volumes under the names of The Super Hero Squad: Hero Up, Squaddies (Vol 1) and The Super Hero Show: Titantic Team Ups (Vol 2), both released on May 4, 2010.
+Vivendi Entertainment under the named Vivendi Entertainment Canada released two volumes under the names of The Super Hero Squad: Hero Up, Squaddies (Vol 1) and The Super Hero Show: Titanic Team Ups (Vol 2), both released on May 4, 2010.
 A Vol 3 was announced to release on June 29, 2010.
-But to a conclusion the Vol 3 DVD never hit markets.
-Since this happened, Vivendi didn't release a Vol 4 DVD either.
 On September 28, 2010, Vivendi released a The Super Hero Squad Show: The Complete Season 1 DVD set containing an unnamed Vol 3 and Vol 4.

-It is unknown if there will be any Season 2 DVD releases.
+Reception

+Rob Keyes of Screen Rant said, "In short, this is just a big pile of awesome for kids.
+For adult Marvel fans, it's still a fun watch too, especially if you have children of your own to share the experience with.
+There's a lot of shout outs (and a few jokes) for the fans that only adults would pick up on," while Shawn S. Lealos included it in their "10 All-Time Best Animated Series Based On Marvel Comics" list.
+Philip Etemesi of Comic Book Resources ranked The Super Hero Squad Show 10th in their "13 Best Animated Movies & TV Shows Featuring Black Panther" list.

 In other media

 Comic books

 A four-part comic book series based on the show called Marvel Super Hero Squad was released in the fall of 2009.
 The series was a success and Marvel renewed the series in January 2010 as an ongoing series, now entitled: Super Hero Squad.
 The comic does not feature only characters from the show, but also characters outside the show.
 As of December 8, 2010, Super Hero Squad had a total of 12 issues released.
 No new issues have been released since, seemingly indicating that the comic book franchise has been cancelled.
 Trying to bring back the franchise, Marvel released a Super Hero Squad Spectacular where the Beyonder sends them to another planet with their Lethal Legion foes.